Book of Moses Essay #6

 one should not … altogether exclude the possibility that Jesus or Matthew had something very different in mind.
 To one steeped in the Hebrew OT, the image of reeds blown by the wind might have recalled Exodus 14–15, where God sends forth a strong wind to drive back the Sea of Reeds.
 The meaning of Jesus’ query would then be: Did you go out into the wilderness to see a man repeat the wonders of the Exodus?

-Given Enoch’s power over the elements (see Insight #4), such a miracle in his case would not have been impossible.
+Given Enoch’s power over the elements (see Essay #4), such a miracle in his case would not have been impossible.

 30 Moses 6:37.